G4l43r/lpthw-cn/ex0.rst

 1. *Write* exercises using ``gedit``.
 2. *Run* the exercises you wrote.
-3. *Fix* them when they're broken.
+3. *Fix* them when they are broken.
 4. Repeat.

 Anything else will only confuse you, so stick to the plan.